*Updated 2024

 It teaches them to drink at too young of an age

 Adolescents who begin drinking at a younger age are actually more likely to become alcohol-dependent when they are older than someone who only begins drinking at age 21.
 Drinking with your teenagers teaches them early in life to like alcohol.
 Even if you warn them about the dangers of alcohol, your teens are more likely to absorb the unspoken message that their drinking is fine because you permit it.
 Even one sip can become an issue.
-The CDC reports that excessive drinking is responsible for more than 3,500 deaths and 210,000 years of potential life lost among people under age 21 each year.
+The CDC reports that excessive drinking is responsible for more than 4000 deaths among people under age 21 each year.

 Looks can be deceiving